BMW X3 review - MPG, CO2 and running costs

-Many of these cars will be bought by companies for their employees – the Benefit-in-Kind tax brackets are 33 to 36 per cent for the 2.0-litre diesel and between 35 and 37 per cent for 3.0-litre diesel models.
-The 2.0-litre petrol X3 gets a 37 per cent rating, while the plug-in hybrid costs between 10 and 13 per cent.
+Many of these cars will be bought by companies for their employees – the Benefit-in-Kind tax brackets are 34 to 36 per cent for the 2.0-litre diesel and 36 to 37 per cent for 3.0-litre diesel models.
+The 2.0-litre petrol X3 gets a 37 per cent rating, while the plug-in hybrid costs between 11 and 14 per cent.
 The M40i is taxed at the top-rate 37 per cent.

-The BMW X3 insurance group ratings are similar to the outgoing model, which means the 2.0-litre petrol sets the ball rolling at group 28 (out of 50), while the 3.0-litre diesel and the more powerful M40i attract group ratings of 41 and 40 respectively.
+The BMW X3 insurance group ratings are similar to the outgoing model, which means the 2.0-litre petrol sets the ball rolling at group 30 (out of 50), while the 2.0-litre diesel is a little higher in groups 32-33, depending on which specification you opt for.
+The 3.0-litre diesel and the more powerful M40i both attract a group rating of 41, with the M40d in group 43.

 While the previous generation BMW X3 was subject to a fair amount of dealer discounting which had a knock-on effect on used prices, the latest model is likely to depreciate at a rate closer to the likes of the Audi Q5 or Land Rover Discovery Sport.
 Our experts predict it will retain between 48 and 54 per cent of its value after three years and 36,000 miles.